TonyLHansen/atastandings/README.md

 (Replace `PASSWORD-KEY` with the value used for the `--password-key` option, and replace `USERNAME` with the value used for the `--username` option.)

+Note: the `keyring` library and program uses native OS facilities for its operations, such as the Uses the *Windows Credential Locker* (aka *Credential Vault*) or the *macOS Keychain* service.
+See the `keyring` documentation for more details.

 ## Web Cache
 By default, `atastandings` maintains a cache of the web sites, so that you can have faster response times when you run the program multiple times.